V8 engine: Motorsport

+Automobile use by country

 Australia

 The first Australian-designed car to use a V8 engine was the 1965 Chrysler Valiant (AP6), which was available with an American-built 273 cuin Chrysler engine.
 The first locally designed V8 Ford was the 1966 Ford Falcon (XR) and the first V8 Holden was the 1968 Holden HK, both using engines supplied by their parent companies in the United States.

 The first V8 engine to be mass-produced in Australia was the 1969–2000 Holden V8 engine.
 This cast-iron overhead valve engine used a V-angle of 90 degrees and was built in displacements of 253 cuin and 308 cuin, the latter being de-stroked to 304 cuin in 1985.
-The Holden V8 engine was used in various models including the Kingswood, Monaro, Torana, Commodore, and Statesman.
+The Holden V8 engine was used in various models, including the Kingswood, Monaro, Torana, Commodore, and Statesman.
 Versions tuned for higher performance were sold by Holden Dealer Team and Holden Special Vehicles, including versions stroked to up to 350 cuin.
 The Holden V8 engine was also used in touring car racing and formed the basis of the Repco-Holden engine used in Formula 5000 racing.
 In 1999, the Holden V8 engine began to be replaced by the imported General Motors LS1 V8 engine.

 In 1971, Ford Australia began local production of the Ford 'Cleveland' V8, an overhead valve cast-iron engine.
 The engine was produced in displacements of 302 cuin and 351 cuin for use in the Australian Ford Falcon and Ford Fairlane models.
 It was also used in several low-volume DeTomaso sports cars and luxury sedans built in Italy.
-Australian production ceased in 1982 when Ford Australia temporarily ceased production of V8 cars.
-From 1991 to 2016, the Ford Falcon was available with the imported Ford Windsor, Ford Barra or Ford Modular V8 engines; the latter were marketed as "Boss" and locally assembled from a mix of imported and local parts.
+Australian production ceased in 1982 when Ford Australia temporarily stopped production of V8 cars.
+From 1991 until 2016, the Ford Falcon was available with the imported Ford Windsor, Ford Barra, or Ford Modular V8 engines; the latter was marketed as "Boss" and locally assembled from a mix of imported and local parts.